Iran says tanker freed by Gibraltar poised to set sail - Journal du Cameroun

 “Iran has given no assurances over the Grace 1 not going to Syria to secure its release,” the state broadcaster’s youth website quoted foreign ministry spokesman Abbas Mousavi as saying Friday.

+“The written position… confirms that the Islamic Republic of Iran has provided the commitment referred to… The facts speak louder than the self-serving political statements we are hearing today,” it said in a statement from its spokesman.

+It added that “the evidence located aboard the Grace 1… demonstrates that the vessel was going to Syria”.

-Hours before the court’s ruling, the administration of US President Donald Trump, which has waged a campaign of “maximum pressure” against Iran, launched a last-minute legal move demanding that the Gibraltar authorities extend the vessel’s detention.
+Hours before the court’s ruling, the United States launched a last-minute legal move demanding that the Gibraltar authorities extend the vessel’s detention.

-Iranian Foreign Minister Mohammad Javad Zarif tweeted that the US attempt at “piracy” had failed, saying it showed the Trump administration’s “contempt for the law”.
+Iranian Foreign Minister Mohammad Javad Zarif tweeted that the US attempt at “piracy” had failed, saying it showed Washington’s “contempt for the law”.

-Tehran and Washington have been at loggerheads since Trump withdrew from a landmark 2015 nuclear deal between major powers and Iran last year and reimposed crippling unilateral sanctions.
+Tehran and Washington have been at loggerheads since US President Donald Trump withdrew last year from a landmark 2015 nuclear deal between major powers and Iran, reimposing crippling unilateral sanctions.

 Following the Grace 1’s release, Britain renewed its demand that Iran release the British-flagged tanker it seized in the Strait of Hormuz on July 19.

-Tehran charged that Stena Impero was in violation of “international maritime rules” but the move was widely seen as retaliation for the detention of the Grace 1.
+Tehran claimed that Stena Impero was in violation of “international maritime rules”, but the move was widely seen as retaliation for the detention of the Grace 1.